Genus plc – Annual report – 30 June 2020

 NOTES TO THE GROUP FINANCIAL STATEMENTS (extract)

 The Group applies quantitative genetics and biotechnology to animal breeding.
 We use these techniques to identify and select animals with the genes responsible for superior milk and meat, high health and performance traits.
 We sell breeding animals and semen to customers, who use them to produce offspring which yield greater production efficiency and milk and meat quality, for the global dairy and meat supply chain.
 We recognise that accounting for biological assets is an area which includes key sources of estimation uncertainty.
-These are outlined in note 4.
+These are outlined in note 4 and sensitivities are provided below.

 In bovine, we use research and development to identify genetically superior bulls in a number of breeds, primarily the Holstein dairy breed.
 Each selected bull has its performance measured against its peers, by using genomic evaluations and progeny testing of its daughters’ performance.
 We collect and freeze semen from the best bulls, to satisfy our customers’ demand.
 Farmers use semen from dairy breeds to breed replacement milking stock.
 They use the semen we sell from beef breeds in either specialist beef breeding herds, for multiplying breeding bulls for use in natural service, or on dairy cows to produce animals to be reared for meat.